 Sometimes, burnout comes with dissatisfaction with one’s achievements.
 One makes unrealistic goals, wears out on their way there, and ends up feeling both exhausted and unaccomplished.

 Instead of big unrealistic goals, try to plan your day.
 Include even the small details, such as errands and phone calls, in your list.
+Check your emails once or twice a day, in this way you won’t get distracted.
+An email account management tool can help you get organized.
 Then, the sense of little but meaningful accomplishments will keep you motivated and prove your productivity throughout the day.
 If the big goal is too overwhelming, focus on the steps towards it.
 Ideally, schedule your day taking into account a healthy sleeping pattern not to overload it.

 Chasing career prospects, employees may forget about their basic needs, which is the most common reason for burnout.
 The main thing about avoiding such a state is the balance between the job and self-care.
 If one can master their self-management, they will be more productive and have fewer chances of burnout at work.
 We are here to give you ways not to get job burnout.